The UCSF Osher Center seeks overweight, adults with Type 2 diabetes for a diet and wellness study.

 Are you ready to make long-term diet and lifestyle changes to see if you can better manage your diabetes and lose weight?
-Do you have type II diabetes?
+Do you have type 2 diabetes?
 Are you overweight?
 The UCSF SUCCEED study may be looking for you.

-In the study, you will learn about:
+In the study you would learn about:

 - Nutritional changes to help you manage your diabetes.